 (c) must cause notice, and such particulars as the CEO thinks fit, of the appellable decision to be published in the Gazette.

-[Regulation 19F inserted in Gazette 5 Dec 2013 p.
+[Regulation 19F inserted: Gazette 5 Dec 2013 p.
 5712.]

 19G.
 Appeals against decisions under this Division

 (1) A person aggrieved by any of the following decisions (an appellable decision) of the CEO may lodge with the Minister an appeal in writing setting out the grounds of that appeal —